BayloraiEX/bd-gramma/README.md

 # bd-gramma
-- Simple Illegal Gramma with QBCore
+- Simple Illegal Gramma with QBCore ( Check releases for ESX )
 - Supports qb and ars ambulancejob

 # SUPPORT OR QUESTIONS